Is Power Of Two

 Second Approach

-Check if there is similarities between n
+Check if there is similarities between n and n-1

 Steps